-Missourians for Monarchs is a collaborative of citizens, conservation and agricultural organizations, government agencies, utilities and agribusinesses committed to monarch, and more generally, pollinator conservation.
-The organization formed in 2015 as statewide initiative to address pollinator preservation, and in August of 2016, collaborative partners signed a memorandum of understanding committed to creating and maintaining 19,000 acres of pollinator habitat annually for the next 20 years.
+Missourians for Monarchs is a collaborative of conservation and agricultural organizations, government and non-government agencies, utilities, agribusinesses, and citizens committed to monarch and pollinator conservation.
+The Collaborative formed in 2015 from a grassroots statewide initiative (now known as Missouri Pollinator Network- Master Naturalists and Gardeners) to address pollinator preservation.
+In August of 2016, Collaborative partners signed a memorandum of understanding, formalizing the new Missourians for Monarchs Collaborative, and committed to creating and maintaining 19,000 acres of pollinator habitat annually for the next 20 years.

-Our collaborative mission is to engage Missourians to increase and sustain habitat for monarch butterflies and pollinators through citizen involvement, and to seek ways for partners, communities and agencies to coordinate similar efforts.
+Engage Missourians to increase and sustain habitat for monarch butterflies and pollinators through community involvement, and to seek ways for partners, communities, and agencies to coordinate similar efforts.

-Our collaborative vision is that Missourians will learn to appreciate the importance and value of monarch butterflies and pollinators, and will work to conserve healthy habitats that support robust populations of these species statewide.
+Missourians will continue to appreciate the importance of monarch butterflies and pollinators generating a call to action resulting in increased conservation efforts to create and promote healthy habitats that support robust populations of these species and improve our local communities.

-Prioritize monarch and pollinator habitat areas to include state lands, large private acreages and corridors that connect fragmented habitats.
+- Prioritize monarch and pollinator habitat areas to include state lands and private acreages to help form corridors to connect fragmented habitats.